 Led by principal investigator Merry Jo Oursler, Ph.D., the Cell Biology of Bone Laboratory at Mayo Clinic investigates the role of osteoclasts in bone metabolism and bone loss.

-Osteoclasts are large multinucleated cells that are responsible for bone degradation in all vertebrate animals.
-With age, increased osteoclast activity causes osteoporosis that can lead to debilitating fractures.
+Osteoclasts are large, multinucleated cells that are responsible for bone degradation in all vertebrate animals, including people.
+As people get older, increased osteoclast activity can cause osteoporosis, which can lead to debilitating pain and bone fractures.
 The rate at which bone is lost depends mostly on the number of osteoclasts present on bone.
-Below are described current research in our laboratory that is aimed at better understanding the molecular mechanisms by which osteoclasts differentiate and survive with the expectation that this knowledge will lead to more effective cures to prevent debilitating bone loss.

 Research in our lab is aimed at better understanding the molecular mechanisms by which osteoclasts differentiate and how osteoclasts contribute to the replacement of the bone they remove.
 Our goal is to develop better therapies to prevent or treat potentially debilitating health problems associated with bone loss, bone pain and bone fractures.

 The main research projects in our lab include: